Prepare

 Climate change quick facts

-Human activity has already resulted in 1.1°C of global warming, and at the current rate, we will likely cross the 1.5°C threshold in the next 20 years (4)
+• Human activity has already resulted in at least 1.1°C of global warming, and at the current rate, we will likely cross the 1.5°C threshold in coming years (4)

 Limiting warming requires rapid and aggressive emissions reductions across all economic sectors to stay within planetary boundaries (7).
 The nine planetary boundaries describe the limits within which humanity should operate without straining planetary and environmental systems up to and beyond their abilities to self-regulate.
-By committing to going Net Zero (reducing emissions as far as possible and then removing the remainder) your company can participate in and help lead this transformation, which ultimately involves significant challenges.
-BCG research shows that more than half of all business transformations fail to (8).
+By committing to Net Zero (reducing emissions as far as possible: 91-95% by 2050 and then removing the remainder) your company can participate in and help lead this transformation, which ultimately involves significant challenges.
+BCG research shows that more than half of all business transformations fail to deliver the planned impact (8).
 Thus, effective preparation and execution will be needed to successfully bring about net-zero operations at your company.

 Additionally, becoming a climate leader can benefit your company through improvements to growth, cost savings, risk exposure and resilience, access to cheaper capital, talent, and overall value.